Chief Executive Officer (CEO)

 Since 2017 Valentina is the Project Manager of garagErasmus Foundation, managing applications for funding, implementation, follow up and networking for European Projects.

-Carlo Bitetto was appointed Director of garagErasmus in April 2016, when the Foundation moved its headquarters to Milan.
+Carlo Bitetto is the Network Manager of garagErasmus.
+He has been Director of garagErasmus in 2016, when the Foundation moved its headquarters to Milan.
 Born in 1983, Carlo got a Master degree in International Law at the University of Milan in 2011 and perfected his legal education with a Diploma at the Graduate School in Legal Professions in 2013.

 His deep love for the Erasmus world was kindled during his Erasmus period as a student in Pamplona, at the University of Navarra in 2008/09, and continued with an Erasmus Placement in Dublin at AXA-MPS.
 Between 2009 and 2015 he joined the Erasmus Student Network, first at a local level and then at a national level.
 In December 2012 he was elected President of Erasmus Student Network Italy, where he coordinated 50 local sections, managing projects and relationships with institutional and private stakeholders.